 Naomi was overjoyed at the amount of grain Ruth brought home that evening.
 When she asked Ruth where she had worked today, Ruth told her that she had worked with Boaz.
 Naomi was even more pleased.
 She said, “Blessed be the LORD, who has not forsaken His kindness to the living and the dead!”

 God knows how to build confidence in His people.
 While God was blessing Ruth, He was rebuilding confidence in Naomi.
 Naomi was rekindling her hope.
 The grain that Ruth brought home that day was enough to remind Naomi that God had not forsaken her and He had not forgotten her husband, nor their sons.

 You might be working on a job that might not pay much, but if you remain faithful, God will bring you to the place of overflow.
-Don’t forget that it was God who gave you that low paying job.
+Don’t forget that it was God who gave you that low-paying job.
 Being faithful to God also means being faithful to your job.
 Now is not the time to be slack.
 Continue to show up on time and work as though you were working for God.
-Our God is a faithful God.
+Our God is faithful.
 He knows who you are and He has not forsaken you.
 God knows the sacrifices that you are making.
 If you continue to trust Him, God will provide you with increase.

 According to Jewish tradition, a close relative could act as a protector or guarantor of the family’s rights.
 A close relative could perform several duties.
 Those duties include: (1) buying back property that the family had sold; (2) providing an heir for a deceased brother by marrying that brother’s wife and producing a child with her; (3) buying back a family member who had been sold into slavery due to poverty; and (4) avenging a murdered relative by killing the murderer.